Understanding the Predicate Offences to prevent money laundering

 Investigation of Predicate Offences

-The Financial Intelligence Units face several challenges when investigating predicate offences, such as:
+The Financial Intelligence Units face several challenges when investigating Predicate Offences, such as:

 • Identifying the intricate network of entities involved